FrandSX/sxtools-blender/README.md

 * The eye-icon indicates if the layer is hidden or visible
 * Click to select layers
 * For game developers: object categories can be defined that rename the layers as needed

+### Brightness slider
+Allows you to fine-tune the brightness of the selected objects or components

 ### Merge Up / Merge Down buttons
 Merge the currently selected layer with the one above or below, respecting the blend modes of both layers.
 After the merge, the source layer is cleared to default values, and the resulting merged layer is set to Alpha blend mode.
 Merging is not permitted with material channels.